COMPUTE_HOSTNAME="" # populate with the hostname for your compute node.# cat >provisioner.yaml<<EOF

 You can save the configuration above and edit it to apply custom settings such as adding new instance types or applying policies.
 You can then apply this configuration with the following command:

-$ fuzzball cluster set-config custom-gcp.yamlSupport for CoreWeave within Fuzzball is in preview status and is currently subject to more rapid change to address customer requirements than other features of Fuzzball.
+$ fuzzball cluster config set custom-gcp.yamlSupport for CoreWeave within Fuzzball is in preview status and is currently subject to more rapid change to address customer requirements than other features of Fuzzball.
 If you are interested in using Fuzzball on CoreWeave, we recommend contacting CIQ as part of your deployment planning process.

 CoreWeave supports dynamic and static provisioning: